kyunghoj/GSoC2014/PIG-2597/README.md

 Timeline
 --
- * First month (May 19 ~ June 18): Implement a test class for at least a few Grunt commands and parser for the commands.
+ * First month (May 19 ~ June 18): Implement a test class for at least a few Grunt commands and add the command to QueryParser.
 This will make sure the development is on track with a right direction.
  * Second month (June 19 ~ July 18): Fix the problems (if any) from the first month.
 Continue adding commands to the implementation.